Upgrading from Vaadin 23

 andHTMLLabelItem

-APIs removed (as broken) in favor ofConfiguration.addLabel
+APIs were removed — they were broken — in favor ofConfiguration.addLabel

 orConfiguration.setLabels